-The project consists of three multifamily buildings, two of which will contain 12 units, and one that will contain six units.
+The development consists of three multifamily buildings, two of which contain 12 units, and one that contains six units.

-The new 1,355-square-foot community building is centrally located and will include a large meeting room and kitchen.
-It will host programs such as quarterly financial literacy trainings at no cost to the residents.
+The new 1,355-square-foot community building is centrally located and includes a large meeting room and kitchen.
+It hosts programs such as quarterly financial literacy trainings at no cost to the residents.

-Outside the community building, residents will have access to a picnic pavilion, bike and walking path, playground and recreation space, and a full-court basketball court.
+Outside the community building, residents have access to a picnic pavilion, bike and walking path, playground and recreation space, and a full basketball court.

 Raymond James Tax Credit Funds is the project investor.